GlacioHack/geoutils/doc/source/georeferencing.md

 # Get pixel interpretation of raster
 rast.area_or_point
 ```

+Although this interpretation is not intended to influence georeferencing, it **can influence sub-pixel coordinate
+interpretation during analysis**, especially for raster–vector–point interfacing operations such as point interpolation,
+or re-gridding, and might also be a problem if defined differently when comparing two rasters.

 ```{important}
 By default, **pixel interpretation can induce a half-pixel shift during raster–point interfacing**